-By accepting payment for providing service, hotels like Days Inn agree to protect the health and safety of their guests.
+By accepting payment for providing service, hotels like Days Inn agree to protect the health and safety of their guests, including against bed bug infestations.
 This legal obligation to provide safe and hazard-free conditions is called the “duty of care.”
 If a Days Inn hotel breaks or “breaches” its duty of care by renting out rooms with bed bugs, the hotel may potentially be held liable for compensating any property damage, emotional trauma, and/or personal injury which results.

 To start discussing your claim in a free and private case evaluation, call the law offices of Whitney, LLP at (410) 583-8000 today.